oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

 The GCC compiler is needed.
-GCC 4.8 (or later) is needed to install because compiling for Node 4 (or later) requires a C++11 compatible compiler.
+GCC 4.8 (or later) is needed to install because compiling for Node.js 6 (or later) requires a C++11 compatible compiler.

 Use GNU Make 4.1-1 or above.